barbeque/sg1000/README.md

 This repository contains multiple KiCad projects that are related to the overall Soggy project.
 These are:

  * `keyboard`: An implementation of the SK-1100 keyboard, using modern key switches (Under development)
- * `cartridges/romcart`: An implementation of a bare-bones (ROM-only) cartridge for SG-1000
+ * `cartridges/romcart`: An implementation of a bare-bones (ROM-only) cartridge for SG-1000 (Tested, working)
- * `cartridges/basic-iiib`: An implementation of the SEGA BASIC Level IIIB cartridge, used for testing purposes in order to make sure cartridges can take over the entire memory map (Untested)
+ * `cartridges/basic-iiib`: An implementation of the SEGA BASIC Level IIIB cartridge, used for testing purposes in order to make sure cartridges can take over the entire memory map (Tested, working)

 ## Other Projects
 Other builders have made projects that work with the Soggy!
 I can't take credit for them.
 Please visit their repos: